 At our meeting Colgrass and I had a vigorous and stimulating discussion about music in general and the new piece in particular.
 Michael is a brilliant thinker, and a triple-threat author, composer and lecturer.
 He was excited about including steel drums in his music, and I was looking forward to getting a part from someone who actually knew percussion instruments first-hand.
 I gave him the same diagrams and general suggestions regarding pans that I had given to Bruce Mather.
 I also made it a point to stress the importance of keeping the proliferation of equipment under control if he wanted to hear his piece played more than once.
 Unfortunately, even a percussionist-composer can lose control of this very practical dimension of working with a percussion group.

 Around the time we began to receive the music for the Mather and Colgrass commissions NEXUS was touring a great deal.
 Takemitsu’s concerto was in demand and my pans, safely in Case #21, were often in transit by truck or air freight during times when I needed them for practice.
-Early in 1994 my steel pan savior, Paul Ormandy, had taken them along with some of his own drums to a relatively new company in the U.S. called Panyards to get a tuning touch-up known as a “blend”.
-I mentioned my problem to Paul, and asked him to find out if Panyards could copy the old Phase II tuning on a new set of double tenors.
+Early in 1994 my steel pan savior, Paul Ormandy, had taken them along with some of his own drums to a relatively new company in the U.S. called Panyard to get a tuning touch-up known as a “blend”.
+I mentioned my problem to Paul, and asked him to find out if Panyard could copy the old Phase II tuning on a new set of double tenors.
 I needed exact copies – same dimensions for each pan, and precise placement and size of every note.
-The tuners at Panyards took measurements of my instruments, and then I got a phone call from one of the owners of the company, Shelly Irvine, asking me if I would be interested in a free pair of new pans in exchange for giving Panyards an endorsement and permission to use my photo in their advertising.
+The tuners at Panyard took measurements of my instruments, and then I got a phone call from one of the owners of the company, Shelly Irvine, asking me if I would be interested in a free pair of new pans in exchange for giving Panyard an endorsement and permission to use my photo in their advertising.
 At the time I considered myself an absolute novice pan player (I still do) and was surprised by his offer, but I said if the pans they make are what I need, and sound even close to my Harrigin pans, I would be agreeable.
 I soon received a new set of double tenors that perfectly matched my originals.

 In 1997 Paul Ormandy asked Robin Engelman to compose a piece featuring steel drums.
 Knowing my pans, and planning on NEXUS performing the new piece too, Robin wrote a quintet featuring double tenors as a prominent voice.
 The resulting work, Lullaby for Esmé, became a staple on our concerts for a number of years, and was recorded in 2001 on the CD Lullaby.

-I found the darker quality of my Panyards instruments suited the nature of Robin’s piece better than my Harrigin pans.
+I found the darker quality of my Panyard instruments suited the nature of Robin’s piece better than my Harrigin pans.
 They blended well with many of the unusual and resonant sounds chosen for the orchestration, which included large almglocken and temple bowls.
 The second set of drums gave me more than just a practice instrument, they turned out to be a useful alternative sound option.

 In addition to playing the parts in new compositions, I began to incorporate my pans in free improvisations on NEXUS concerts.
 I also used them on two completely improvised recordings: the NEXUS CDs Origins (recorded in 1991), and Garden of Sounds (recorded together with clarinetist Richard Stoltzman in 1999).
 In these contexts I generally used the rack from my Takemitsu setup to suspend the pans.
 That way I could have them close to any other instruments I chose to use, including small things on a padded table and/or drums on stands.
 Using steel drums in this way was interesting because usually I don’t know what note is going to come out of a particular spot on the instrument.
 The pitches on most steel pans are organized in more or less concentric circles, as opposed to the straight lines of marimbas and vibraphones.
 A physical gesture in a certain direction on a xylophone is predictable in terms of lower or higher pitches.
 For me, a familiar movement by my hands on the pans produces almost random-sounding results.